salomondush/AI-MDPsubwaySimulation/README.md

 - Station A is connected to Station B via Line 1, Station C via Line 2, and Station D via Line 5.
 - Station B is connected to Station A via Line 1, Station C via Line 4, and Station D via Line 3.
 - Station C is connected to Station A via Line 2 and Station B via Line 4.
+- Station D is connected to Station A via Line 5 and Station B via Line 3.

 The connections can be visualized as follows: